LuxoftSDL/sdl_requirements/detailed_docs/Policies/EXTERNAL_PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Retry_Sequence_TRS.md

 SyncP Note2: It's HMI responsibility to choose an application for sending PTU and start PTU timer or retry timer after sending OnSystemRequest to SDL.

 SyncP Note3: HMI is responsible for initiating retry sequence.
-In case the corresponding PTU timout or retry timeout expires,
+In case the corresponding PTU timeout or retry timeout expires,

 HMI must
 send the new OnSystemRequest to SDL until successful Policy Table Update has finished or the number of retry attempts is limited by the number of elements in `seconds_between_retries` section of LPT.